-The City's General Plan Update (GPU) kicked off in Fall 2018 with a series of visioning workshops and community meetings.
+The City's 2040 General Plan Update (GPU) kicked off in Fall 2018 with a series of visioning workshops and community meetings.
 From April 2019 through November 2022, the City identified study areas where growth and change would occur, to create a range of growth alternatives, and receive feedback and direction on the preferred land use and circulation scenarios from the community and, ultimately, the City Council.
 In April 2022, the preferred land use and circulation scenarios were selected by the City Council, and in July 2022, the draft land use map that would go into the GPU was confirmed by the City Council.

-The draft land use map in the GPU's Land Use Element includes significant changes to the allowable heights and densities within the ten Study Areas, with densities increasing from 35-50 units per acre to 100-200 units per acre.
-The increased density in the draft land use map will allow for up to 21,000 new housing units to be developed over the next 20 years.
+The draft land use map in the GPU's Land Use Element includes significant changes to the allowable heights and densities within the ten Study Areas, with densities increasing from 35-50 units per acre to 99-130 units per acre.
+The increased density in the draft land use map will add capacity for at least 18,000 new housing units over the next 20 years.
 Adoption of the GPU will also significantly increase the housing capacity of the housing sites identified on the Sites Inventory since over 90 percent of these sites are within a Study Area and will have an updated land use designation with increased base density.
 Error!
-Reference source not found. illustrates how the Sites Inventory sites overlay with the 10 General Plan Update Study Areas.
+Reference source not found. illustrates how the Sites Inventory sites overlay with the ten Study Areas.